Drexel Biomedical Engineering (BME) & Biomedical Sciences (BMS) Rankings

 Landing in the top 8 percent of America’s institutions of higher education, The Wall Street Journal and Times Higher Education College Rankings place Drexel University 74th out of 968 other colleges and universities across the country.

-College Choice ranked Drexel University #1 in the Greater Philadelphia area for Best Master's Degree in Biomedical Engineering, and #24 nationwide.
+Master's Program Guide ranked Drexel University #1 in the Greater Philadelphia area for Best Master's Degree in Biomedical Engineering, and #14 nationwide.

 Drexel's Biomedical Engineering program is ranked 7 out of 96 for veteran friendliness of all colleges and universities reviewed by College Factual.
 This puts Drexel in the top 10 when it comes to offering a quality education to veterans in biomedical engineering.